Share Ownership Scheme

 - income satisfied was below certain levels or

-- they must be on registered housing waiting list with local authority or
+- they must be on the registered housing waiting list with the local authority or

 - a tenant for more than one year of a housing association house under the capital loan scheme.

-If the property is sold that within 20 years, a clawback applies and local authority is paid a reducing proportion of the proceeds over time depending on the date of sale and its equity.
+If the property is sold within 20 years, a clawback applies, and the local authority is paid a reduced proportion of the proceeds over time, depending on the date of sale and its equity.

-Local authorities may subsidize mortgage payments of a shared ownership.
-Aa subsidy may be partly available in relation to the rental element.
-The rent paid is at a fixed relatively low percentage of the notional local authority share.
+Local authorities may subsidize mortgage payments of shared ownership.
+A subsidy may be partly available in relation to the rental element.
+The rent paid is at a fixed, relatively low percentage of the notional local authority share.
 The shared ownership purchaser may acquire a further element of equity by purchase.

-Under the scheme it was required that the purchaser purchases at least 40% percent share.
+Under the scheme, the purchaser was required to purchase at least 40% of the share.
 The single income threshold of €40,000 a year applied.
-In the case of two household income the threshold was the gross income before tax of the higher earner multiplied by 2.5.
+In the case of two household incomes, the threshold was the gross income before tax of the higher earner multiplied by 2.5.

 If the household income was below €28,000, it was possible to qualify for a rent subsidy for up to between €1000 and €2,500 per annum.
 There was a requirement for a deposit which could be waived.